FREE Shipping on orders over $899

 • Brown rice or quinoa.

-• Whole wheat pasta or alternatives like zucchini spaghetti.
+• Whole wheat pasta or alternatives such as zucchini spaghetti.

 3. Sugary drinks

-Sugary drinks, including sodas, packaged juices, and energy drinks, are a major source of added sugar and empty calories.
-These beverages can cause spikes in blood sugar and contribute to weight gain, which further complicates diabetes management.
+Sugary drinks, including sodas, packaged juices, and energy drinks, are a significant source of added sugar and empty calories.
+These beverages can cause blood sugar spikes and contribute to weight gain, further complicating diabetes management.

 Examples of sugary drinks to avoid: